joshicola/geometry_playground_java/README.md

 There are some [**constructions**](Constructions) of some traditional Euclidean constructions and their counterparts in other geometries.
 These [**constructions**](Constructions) are integrated into this repository.

 For contributing improvements to Geometry Playground or additional [**constructions**](Constructions), please submit a pull request.

+The original Java version of Geometry Playground is written by [D. Heath](https://github.com/deejHeath) and [J. Jacobs](https://github.com/joshicola).

 <center><font size="-2">
 Last updated 2021/03/28.